 - Maintaining a high standard of drinking water quality

 - Running the Defend Your Drains program to inform DWU customers on how to prevent sewer overflows and protect the quality of our drinking water

 - Treating about 200 million gallons of wastewater every day

 - Operating the Cease the Grease program that turns Fats, Oils, and Grease (FOG) waste into pollution-free electricity that is used to clean our wastewater at the Southside Wastewater Treatment Plant

 - The City of Dallas Stormwater Management team responds to concerns about chemicals, sediment, and other harmful substances entering the storm drain system, and will investigate sources of substances that may leak into surface water bodies.

-- iSWM stormwater component in the Green Building Ordinance
+- Integrated stormwater management component in the Green Building Ordinance